3CORESec/MAL-CL/Descriptors/Sysinternals/ProcDump/README.md

 ## Common CommandLine

 - Note that most of the time the process is renamed but the flags are the same
+- Note that the "/" can be used instead of the "-" when calling the flags.

 ```batch
 rem Full Dump of a process